seanzhanng/tradestream/README.md

 # tradestream
-real time market data analytics platform
+a market data streaming platform for traders and analysts